 Raw honey helps detoxify the liver and contains antibacterial and anti-inflammatory properties.
 Using raw honey will help free your body of harmful toxins that cause skin blemishes.
 Try adding a spoonful or two to a glass of water and drinking daily.
 You can also apply a thin layer of raw honey directly to your face to help fight free radicals on the skin.
 Try making a mask by grinding one or several of the herbs mentioned in this article with honey and applying to skin for a minimum of 20 minutes.

 Calendula is one of the potent plant species around.
 It has a lot of applications and it has been used extensively for medicinal and cosmetic purposes for some time now.
 Calendula and marigold belong to the same plant species with calendula often referred to as pot marigold.
 You can take it orally, and for the best treatment of acne, apply it topically.
 Calendula is a powerful antioxidant and as such, it will fight the free radicals on your skin that are responsible for acne attacks.
 It is rich in flavonoids that enhance its anti-inflammatory properties, further boosting its ability to fight free radicals on the skin.
-It is also one of the strongest antiviral Chinese herbs around, making it effective in fighting the pathogens that cause skin blemishes.
-It seems like there is nothing this powerful Chinese herb cannot do when it comes to skincare and protection.
-Make calendula part of your skincare routine and enjoy healthy and flawless skin.
+It seems like there is nothing this powerful Chinese herb cannot do when it comes to boosting skin health.
+Make calendula part of your skincare routine to enjoy more healthy, glowing skin.

 Dang Gui, which is extracted from the roots of the Angelica Sinensis plant, is another herb that helps with acne treatment.
-It often goes by the name “female ginseng” since it is used in Traditional Chinese Medicine to regulate female hormones and as a uterine tonic.
-Dang Gui contains estrogen-like compounds that help lower the acne-producing androgen hormones in the body.
+It often goes by the name “female ginseng” since it is used in Traditional Chinese Medicine for feminine health support.
+Dang Gui contains estrogen-like compounds that may help lower the acne-producing androgen hormones in the body.
 Since too much Dang Gui can make the skin more photosensitive, the Chinese herb should be taken in small amounts or as directed by a TCM specialist.

-Huang Qi, also known as Astragalus root, is a widely-used Chinese herb that can be used to treat acne, boost the body’s immunity, improve digestion and cleanse the kidneys and liver.
-It also helps in preventing the flu and increasing energy in the body.
+The Huang Qi herb, also known as Astragalus root, is a widely-used Chinese herb that can be used to treat acne, boost the body’s immunity, improve digestion and cleanse the kidneys and liver.
 Rich in flavonoids, Huang Qi helps fight free radicals that cause inflammation on the skin.
 Additionally, Huang Qi contains amino acids that improve collagen production in the body.
 To help in the treatment against acne and improve skin quality, try using Huang Qi in topical treatments and/or steeping it in a tea.

 Each of these Chinese remedies for acne provides multiple health benefits.
 They are not used to simply treat or mask the symptoms of acne and they do not pose the serious side effects that come with prescription drugs.
-Rather, individuals using Chinese herbal medicine can expect to enjoy improved health and wellness alongside beautiful skin.
-Try one or several of these remedies to begin seeing healthier skin now!
+Rather, individuals using Chinese herbal medicine can often enjoy improved health and wellness alongside beautiful skin.